Bentley Fortissimo: Rarity and Mind Share

 There were twelve Fortissimo racquets produced and only two are reportedly still extant, both of which are possessed by Siegfried Kuebler, the designer notable for creating widebody racquets.
 Those led to the very popular and extremely influential Wilson Profile racquet of 1987.
 Kuebler's first widebody racquet emerged in 1984.

 As few were produced and the two that were submitted to the German patent authority disappeared for many years, little is known in the tennis world about the Fortissimo.
-Howard Head and the company formerly known as Prince Sporting Goods (not Prince Sports) received the mind share and market success for oversize racquets in their early years.
+Howard Head and the company formerly known as Prince Sporting Goods (not Prince Sports) received the mind share and market success for oversize rackets in their early years.
 The article that appeared on the sporting goods company Tennis Warehouse's website in 2005, in which Kuebler provides the historical details regarding the Fortissimo, is now only available via one of the Internet Archive's Wayback Machine snapshots.